joelchrono12/joelchrono12.ml/_posts/2021-02-05-android-customization.md

 layout: post
 ---

 ##  How everything started

 I have always liked the freedom that Android can give u as an operating system, ever since I got that first weird Chinese phone my mother got from a random store with no warranty at all and a battery that was about to explode, I fell in love with how different I could make my phone look compared to everyone else's just by installing a few apps in those 512 Mb of storage.

 At the time, I watched videos from the Spanish youtube channel [Pro Android](https://www.youtube.com/user/AndroideReview) which showcased different launchers and apps to customize my device.
-However, I had android 2.3, which was already old at the time, and even tho I rooted my device (or I thought I did, I probably got a virus or something) most launchers, including Nova Launcher, did not run at all. so I had to settle on Holo Launcher.
+However, I had Android 2.3, which was already old at the time, and even tho I rooted my device (or I thought I did, I probably got a virus or something) most launchers, including Nova Launcher, did not run at all. so I had to settle on Holo Launcher.

 It was not until my third phone, where I finally managed to get wild with the customization I got, a Samsung Galaxy s3 mini, with ROM support and every app I wanted working because of that.
 I might talk about that in future.

-## Android customization today
+## 📱 Android customization today
 I want to focus my first blog on a poll I did, that is still going on Mastodon [here](https://fosstodon.org/@joeligj12/105670230157355847) and talk about my opinions on some of the launchers I've used over the years.

 ### [Nova Launcher](https://novalauncher.com/)